SkoolNotes/Taproot/2020PHYS201/KBhPHYS201CircuitsIndex.md

 Rule of thumb:

 - *current does change when resistors are parallel, current does not change when resistors are in sequence.*
-- *voltage does not change when resistors are parallel, current does not change when resistors are in sequence.*
+- *voltage splits in half when encountering a parallel circut, current splits, but not in half, based on the capacitance on each of the parallel circuts..*

 * Multiples battries can't be solved with the combined resistor method
 * So, first guess the current flow